iwantmyhatback/jellyfin.supplemental/.credentials/README.md

 ### jellyfin-credentials.json

-**This file is generated** by the `<repoRoot>/python/connection.py` execution using the Jellyfin credentials and server information provided in the configuration file `<repoRoot>/configuration/info*.json`
+**This file is generated** by `<repoRoot>/python/jellyfin.py` on first authentication using the Jellyfin credentials and server information provided in the configuration file `<repoRoot>/configuration/info*.json`.
+Contains `AccessToken`, `UserId`, and `username`.

 ### jellyfin-credentials.sample.json

 A sample of what a correct `<repoRoot>/.credentials/jellyfin-credentials.json` should look like.
 This is simply for validation of newly generated files to make sure they match this template.
-The `<repoRoot>/python/connection.py` execution should generate something just like this with no user intervention if the configuration file (`<repoRoot>/configuration/info*.json`) is correctly set up
+The `<repoRoot>/python/jellyfin.py` execution should generate something just like this with no user intervention if the configuration file (`<repoRoot>/configuration/info*.json`) is correctly set up.